Skip to main content

 }

 The general format of the notifications Webhook is shown.
-You will need create a endpoint handler that is triggered by the sending or receiving of a message.
+You will need create an endpoint handler that is triggered by the sending or receiving of a message.
 The following sections provide more detail for each type of notification.

 Marking Inbound messages as read